EHfive/einat-ebpf/README.md

 -   [ ] Investigate concurrency control in this BPF application
 -   [ ] Tagged logging
 -   [ ] Refine userland CLI

+## Known Issue

+-   SNAT conntracks added by BPF program would not be immediately removed if attached interface reconfigures (e.g. changes the IP address), they will only timing out.

 ## Alternatives